Low-energy effective theory and anomalous Hall effect in monolayer $\mathrm{WTe}_2$: Physical consequences of the low-energy model

 \subsection{Anomalous Hall effect in and out of equilibrium}

 In the presence of a magnetic field, one expects WTe$_2$ to show Hall effect.
 For out-of-plane field direction, the Hall effect is dominated by the usual semiclassical Drude value, and has little to do with the underlying wave functions of the low-energy Dirac model.
 However, due to the low symmetry of the sample, even an in-plane magnetic field, which does not produce substantial orbital effects (but still has some due to the monolayer extension in the $z$-direction, see above) can induce anomalous Hall effect.
+A similar effect induced by the planar magnetic field has also been proposed in two-dimensional hole gas (p-type semiconductors)~\cite{Culcer_2021} and trigonal crystals with sizable spin-orbit coupling~\cite{Ortix_2021}.
 The effect is the strongest close to the bottom of the conduction band, where the Berry curvature is the largest.
 Since the spin projection onto $\bm d_S$ is a good quantum number in the low-energy theory, the Berry curvature for the degenerate conduction bands can be calculated for each of the spin projections, the result being the standard expression for the Berry curvature of a two-level system, described by Hamiltonian~\eqref{H_Dirac}:

 This expression does not depend on the valley index $\xi$, so it is suppressed.
 In the low-energy limit, $\epsilon_{\bm k}\to \Delta_{so}/\sqrt{1-\beta^2}$, it is obvious that the Berry curvature is directly proportional to the spin projection onto $\bm d_s$.
 Therefore, the momentum-space integral of its expectation value, which determines the anomalous Hall conductivity~\cite{Niu_2010}, can be expressed through the spin susceptibility of Eq.~\eqref{eq:chifinal}.
 Before writing down the expression for the anomalous Hall conductivity for energies near the conduction band bottom, we note that one must include the side-jump contribution, since it is parametrically identical to the intrinsic one, described by the Berry curvature of Eq.~\eqref{eq:Berry}.
 For a Dirac model, and at low energies the side-jump contribution is twice as big in magnitude, and opposite in sign as compared to the intrinsic one~\cite{SinitsynReview}.
 Effectively, its inclusion just changes the sign of the intrinsic contribution.
 Keeping this sign change in mind, using Eqs.~\eqref{eq:Berry} and \eqref{eq:chifinal}, and the fact that $d_s^a P_\parallel^{ab}=d_s^b$, $d_s^a P_\perp^{ab}=0$, one can write the anomalous Hall conductivity as